B2B Content Marketing Case Study: 268% traffic growth in 6 months

 If new subscribers don’t fill in the survey, Sales Hacker sends their data to Clearbit and tries to enrich it there.

 Every quarter they check the database and add to separate segment subscribers, who weren’t enriched.
-Then Sales Hacker sends these subscribers again enrichment survey and asks them to fill in.
+Then Sales Hacker sends these subscribers again enrichment survey and asks them to fill it in.

-The email is very simple like «We want to learn more about you and personalize your experience».
+The email is very simple «We want to learn more about you and personalize your experience».
 When the survey (Sales Hacker uses Typeform) is filled in, the information transfers automatically to Active Campaign.

 Such enrichment and proper segmentation are critical to Sales Hacker as they host events to very specific audiences and a mass email blast can provoke a huge unsubscribe rate.

 At this point, you might ask: what do they do with the subscribers who don’t fit Sales Hacker’s ideal customer profile?

 Sales Hacker doesn’t delete them as these subscribers still engage with the content, share it, and recommend Sales Hacker.
 On the contrary, Sales Hacker tries to nurture and make them the brand advocates.